greeshmas24ds-bit/NagarMithra/README.md

 Built by Greeshma and Team

-CivicPulse is developed as an open-source civic technology project focused on multilingual citizen participation, infrastructure analytics, and transparent public-sector decision support.
+NagarMithra is developed as an open-source civic technology project focused on multilingual citizen participation, infrastructure analytics, and transparent public-sector decision support.

 🚀 Project Goal

-The long-term goal of CivicPulse is to provide an interoperable digital infrastructure through which citizen needs can be collected, understood, geographically analyzed, and presented to decision-makers in a transparent and evidence-based format.
+The long-term goal of NagarMithra is to provide an interoperable digital infrastructure through which citizen needs can be collected, understood, geographically analyzed, and presented to decision-makers in a transparent and evidence-based format.

 The platform is designed to help connect grassroots infrastructure demands with planning, budgeting, and public-service delivery while keeping humans responsible for final policy and investment decisions.